The Lost Regiment: Plot

-Several years later, the expanding human alliance faces a new threat in the form of the Bantag.
-The Bantag are a horde from even further south.
-They are led by a member of their race who arrived from another world that has a late 20th-century level of technology.
+Several years later, the expanding human Republic faces a new threat in the form of the Bantag.
+The Bantag are a Horde from even further south.
+They are led by a member of their race who arrived from another world that has a mid 20th-century level of technology.
 This alien, a soldier in his own world, assumes a messianic role among the Bantag and modernizes their society to equal, and even surpass that of the humans.
 He is familiar with atomic reactors as well as centerfire rifles.
 The Bantag scavenge engines from decaying cities abandoned by their people millennia ago and use them to power airplanes.
 The reader learns that the people of the Bantag had once been a technologically advanced star-faring race, visiting many different planets and seeding teleportation devices across them.
-The Bantag homeworld collapsed in a nuclear war but the teleportation devices remained sporadically active and ended up transporting various humans to the planet Vallenia (the location of the novel), though Vallenia was not the homeworld of the Tugar/Merki/Bantag race.
-Using their advanced technology, the Bantag attacked the Union (introducing steampunk tanks and 20th-century mortars).
-However, the humans developed their own flying machines (mainly blimps and early Zeppelins) and formed a counterattack.
+The Bantag homeworld collapsed in a nuclear war but the teleportation devices remained sporadically active and ended up transporting various humans to the planet Vallenia (the location of the novel), though Vallenia was not the homeworld of the Tugar, Merki, and Bantag Hordes.
+Using their advanced technology, the Bantag attacked the Union, introducing steampunk tanks and 20th-century mortars to the world of Vallenia.
+However, the humans developed their own flying machines (mainly blimps and early Zeppelins) and organized a counterattack.

-The final book in the series, Down to the Sea, takes place a generation after the arrival of the 35th Maine.
-With the children of the original regiment members reaching adulthood, they face a new threat from across the southern sea, the Kazars, aliens who have an early 20th-century level of technology and who also have a selectively bred slave race of human assassins, called the Shiv.
+The final book in the series, Down to the Sea, takes place a generation after the arrival of the Union soldiers.
+With the children of the original regiment members reaching adulthood, they face a new threat from across the southern sea, the Kazan Empire, who have an early 20th-century level of technology and who also have a selectively bred slave race of human assassins, warriors, and spies called the Shiv.
+The Shiv are controlled by a nihilistic religious Order that seeks to control the mysterious Portals of their ancestors.
+The book ends as if a tenth novel was planned but never written and/or published.